CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - The service OID MUST match that specified by the verifier.
    - The validity period MUST overlap with the verification time window, the X.509 certificate chain and the DNSSEC chain for at least one second.

-   If present, the member attribution attribute MUST be in the signed attributes of the SignerInfo structure, and its value MUST be a valid member name as specified in {{naming-considerations}}.
+   If present, the member attribution attribute MUST be in the signed attributes of the SignerInfo structure, and its value MUST be a valid member name as specified in {{phishing-attacks}}.
 If absent, the signer MUST be a member whose certificate meets the requirements specified in {{member-certificate}}.
 6. **Produce verification output:**
     - The organisation name without a trailing dot (e.g. `example.com`).
 This string MUST be represented using Unicode, coverting from Punycode if necessary.
     - If the signer is a user, their name MUST be a Unicode string.
 The name MUST be taken from the signer certificate in the case of member signatures, or from the member attribution in the case of organisation signatures.
 If the signer is a bot, no name MUST be produced (not even an empty string).